laurence702/assessment-api/README.md

 - `npm start`
 - create a user using this json structure
 -
-- Test api with `http://localhost:3000/api/articles` in your favourite browser
+- Test api with `http://localhost:3000/api/assessment` using postman, insomnia, or whatever api test tool you like

 ----------